ValeraZSD/Website-base/README.md

 # Website Base Repository

-Welcome to the Website Base repository!
+Welcome!
 This repository serves as a starting point for students to build their own websites.
 By cloning this repository, you can quickly set up a basic website structure and customize it to fit your needs.

 ## Getting Started